aitorecheveste/aeTools/README.md

 # aeTools

+## aeDirtCG
+Quickly add more complexity to your CG environments.
+By Aitor Echeveste.

+## aePrefMaker
+Use aePrefMaker yo create a pref pass with your geo and camera directly in nuke.

+## aeUVChart
+Use aeUVChart to manage your uvs and export it, especially when you have all of them in different coordinates.

 ## iSTMap
 Change the reference frame from the STMap node itself, invert the transformation and it allows adding motion blur.